openconfig/grpctunnel/doc/grpctunnel_design.md

 The `accept` field is sent by the tunnel server to indicate that it added an associated connection in its map.
-This allows a new tunnel session from the client to be handled correctly.
+This allows a new tunnel session from the tunnel client to be handled correctly.

 #### Target ID Field

-The `target_id` field is used by the register handler on either the tunnel server or client to define what the handler function can handle.
+The `target_id` field is used by the register handler on either the tunnel server or tunnel client to define what the handler function can handle.
 This is explained in more detail in the [handlers](#handler-field) sections below.

 #### Target Type Field